datacentricdesign/id5415/collections/_id5415/4-1-self-study.md

 * the publishers (sending messages) and subscribers (receiving messages) are decoupled.
 It means that they do not need to know each other and never interact directly.
 * the effort required to connect and exchange messages is small without compromising on security.
 This means that a limited amount of information is required in addition to the data to be sent.
 This is ideal for IoT application with often resource-constraint devices.

+# Events: callbacks and handlers

+A key challenge of prototyping connected products is the code development on several devices.
+In this distributed context, we want to ask other devices to do tasks for us and let us know when it is done.
+This principle is also true inside our programme.
+Let's introduce two examples:

+* We ask a weather service to send us the forecast for the following day.
+* We have a webpage with a button.
+As soon as the a user click on this button we want to turn ON the light.

+In both cases, we need to wait, for the weather data or for user interaction.
+Meanwhile, we could sleep, nothing would happen, and regularly we would check if there is any change.
+Both tasks could be addressed with a loop, continuously asking:
+* __'did you get the result?', 'did you get the result?', 'did you get the result?'...__
+* __'did the user click?', 'did the user click?', 'did the user click?'...__

+We call this 'pulling' information.
+We go and get it ourself.
+A more efficient approach is to wait and ask to be __notified__ want the results of the service has been received or when the user clicked on the button.
+This is what we call `callback` in the first example or `handler` in the second example.

+`Callbacks` and `handlers` are functions which are called as a result of an event.
+In our case, we have the event __'the weather forecast arrived'__ and __'the user clicked'__.

+* We request a service (weather forecast) and we provide a `callback`, e.g. a way to tell us when the job is done.
+This callback function is called __once__ by the service when the event __'the weather forecast arrived'__ occurs.
+The result from the service is typically provided as a parameter of this callback (the weather forecast).
+* We subscribe to an event (user clicked) and we provide a `handler`, e.g. a way to tell us when a user click on the button.
+This handler function is called __each time__ the event occurs.
+Information about the event is typically provided as a parameter of this handler (which button?, what conditions?).

+What are the key advantages of this mechanism?

+* it is more efficient.
+We do not continuously 'ask' for information;
+* it is more reactive.
+We do not wait until the next time we 'ask', we receive the information as soon as the event occurs;
+* it separates concerns.
+We avoid mixing code triggering the event with the code acting on the event.
+This makes our code more reusable.
+* it makes the code more dynamic.
+Without changing the code, one to many actions can be triggered out of an event.

+Is there a link with Python async/await keywords?
+Both are dealing with the challenge of letting an action being performed and coming back to it once it has been completed.
+In the course, each time we call a function that controls the lightbulb, the program is reaching out to the lightbulb over the network.
+A `callback` is called when the response from the lightbulb arrived. `async` tells Python that the function we call involves this mechanism. `await` tells Python that we want to wait until the results come back.
+It enables Python to manage the callback for us, returning the result of the request as the result of a 'normal' function instead of calling a dedicated callback function.